 As you point out, these types of photographs represent musical artists in a powerful way.
 Why do you think that is, and what’s the photographer’s role in that?

 No one ever saw a photo [of mine] that I didn’t think showed that performer at their best.
 I’ve always been protecting how they look.
 I love these artists, and it’s my privilege to be able to photograph them, but it’s also my responsibility to show them in their best light.
 It comes from the heart of a person who loves this music, and if they look glorious and wonderful and powerful and charismatic, it’s because that’s me and my heart controlling the camera.
 That’s how I see them, and that’s how the camera film portrays it.
 That’s the magical way.

-For more information about All Access Cleveland: The Rock and Roll Photography of Janet Macoska or to purchase a copy of the book, visit allaccesscle.com.
+For more information about the photographer and All Access Cleveland: The Rock and Roll Photography of Janet Macoska, visit janetmacoskaphotography.com.